ETL

 TL;DR: What is ETL?

-ETL extract, Transform, Load (ETL) is a data integration process that involves extracting data from source systems, transforming it into a consistent format, and loading it into a target system, such as a data warehouse.
+ETL (Extract, Transform, Load) is a data integration process.
+It extracts data from source systems, transforms it into a consistent format, and loads it into a target system.

 What is ETL?